ceph/ceph-container/README.md

 ------------------
 It is possible to build a container running the latest development release (master).
 It also includes the latest development packages from the nfs-ganesha project.

-This is only available on centos with the following command :
+This is only available on CentOS with the following command :
 `make FLAVORS="master,centos,7"`